What is giant platelet disorder?

 It is important for platelets to be able to stick to injured blood vessel walls.
 However, giant platelets are too big to stick properly.
 This means that clotting cannot happen properly.
 Therefore, people with giant platelet disorders tend to bleed excessively when injured.

 What do giant platelets indicate?

 Giant platelets can indicate Bernard-Soulier syndrome.
 Bernard-Soulier syndrome is a very rare blood clotting disorder.
 It is hereditary, and is characterized by unusually large platelets and low platelet count.
-Although rare, Bernard-Soulier syndrome is the most likely cause of giant platelets disorder.
+Although rare, Bernard-Soulier syndrome is the most likely cause of giant platelet disorder.
 Sometimes, the terms “giant platelet syndrome” and “Bernard-Soulier syndrome” are actually used interchangeably.